 Customers aren’t email addresses, or phone numbers, or WhatsApp handles.
 They’re individuals, making different choices.
 Whether it’s inbound or outbound, real-time or delayed, people’s communication preferences span a variety of moods and modes.
 Because they’re not thinking channels—they’re thinking goals.

 And what do customers want to reach those goals you might ask?
 They want to communicate on the channels they already use in their daily lives.
-Whether that’s via WhatsApp, SMS, Apple Business Chat, or even when calling.
+Whether that’s via WhatsApp, SMS, Apple Messages for Business, or even when calling.
 Nobody wants to download another app to get in touch.